Regenerative Care That Reaches Beyond the Joint Surface

 Results of Intraosseous PRP and Bone Marrow Treatment

-Results of intraosseous PRP and bone marrow aspirate concentrate treatment vary depending on the joint treated, the severity of degeneration, and the individual response.
-Many patients experience reduced pain, improved joint stability, and greater tolerance for daily activity over time.
-Because this treatment targets deeper joint contributors, improvement may continue to develop gradually over several months following treatment.
+Outcomes depend on the area treated, the severity of degeneration, and the individual healing response.
+Many patients experience reduced pain, improved joint stability, and greater tolerance for daily activity.

 rain drops on a puddle